otvin/compiler2/README.md

   *  Can create a new type that is an alias for Real, Integer, Char, or Boolean, or one that is defined as one of a previously-defined alias.
   *  Can create a new user-defined enumerated type
   *  Can create a new type that is a subrange of an Integer, Char, Boolean, or Enumerated type
-  *  Can create an array with arbitrary number of dimensions, using any ordinal or subrange as the index, but arrays can currently only be declared as global variables
+  *  Can create an array with arbitrary number of dimensions, using any ordinal or subrange as the index, but arrays can currently only be declared as global variables.
+        * Note the keyword "packed" is parsed, but ignored, as only booleans and enumerated types are not already stored packed.
   *  If create a new subrange or enumerated type when declaring a variable, the type will be created anonymously (unnamed)
 * Global and local constants
     * Signed Real, Signed Integer, Character, or String